 One final point for UC serving alcohol at its ballgames.
 It’s nice to have the option if you like a brew with your baseball.

-In an area not known for a tradition of college baseball, Marge Schott Stadium has raised the profile.
+In an area not known for its tradition of college baseball, UC Bearcats Stadium has raised its profile.
 The park is a good example of the university trying to make the best use of its limited space.
 At a school that has fervently supported its basketball, and now football program, there is now a spring counterpart for students and local fans to rally around.
 Everything about this park screams first class and it is something for Bearcat fans and the university to be proud of.